echemdb/svgdigitizer/doc/workflow.md

 ![files/images/sample_data_2.png](files/images/sample_data_2.png)

-To follow the step by step tutorial, some steps require an installation of the recent version of [svgdigitizer](https://github.com/echemdb/svgdigitizer) (Link to Installation instructions).
+To follow the step by step tutorial, some steps require an installation of the recent version of [svgdigitizer](https://github.com/echemdb/svgdigitizer) ([installation instructions](installation.md)).

-**TODO #86:** Add link to installation instructions.

-Furthermore, the manipulation of SVG files is done with [Inkscape](https://inkscape.org/) (tested with V. 0.92).
+Furthermore, the manipulation of SVG files is done with [Inkscape](https://inkscape.org/) (tested with V. 0.92 and V. 1.1).

 ## Step 1: Prepare PDF and BIB files

 **1: Create a new directory:**

-The directory should be named `FirstAuthorName_Year_FirstTitleWord_FirstPageNr`
+The directory should be named `FirstAuthorName_Year_FirstTitleWord_FirstPageNr`.

 **Do not use capital letters.** For the example PDF this comes down to